Online CalcKit

 Formula

 BMI is one division: BMI = weight_kg / (height_m × height_m).
-The imperial form folds in the lb→kg and inches→metres conversions: BMI = (weight_lb × 703) / (height_in × height_in).
+The imperial form folds in the lb→kg and inches→meters conversions: BMI = (weight_lb × 703) / (height_in × height_in).
 Both give the same number for the same person — only the input units change.

 Related calculators